 The requirements for designers and developers to improve accessibility for people with disabilities are defined in the Web Content Accessibility Guidelines (WCAG).
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
 DEF Software’s Online Planning Registers are partially compliant with WCAG 2.1 Level AA.
 Partially compliant means that some parts of the content do not fully conform to the accessibility standard.
-More information on the specifics of this below.
+More information on the specifics of this is below.

 Compatibility with browsers and assistive technology

 DEF Software’s Online Planning Registers are designed to be compatible with most assistive technologies and all main browsers.
-Please check the individual council’s accessibility statement for their site for more detailed information.
+For detailed information, please check WSCC's accessibility statement.

 The Online Planning Registers may not compatible with versions of any browser that is unsupported by the browser developer.

 Accessibility of DEF Software’s Online Planning Registers relies on the following technologies to work with the particular combination of web browser and any assistive technologies or plugins installed on your computer:

 These technologies are relied upon for conformance with the accessibility standards used.